Airbus A340: Design effort

 Airbus had held discussions with McDonnell Douglas to jointly produce the aircraft, which would have been designated as the AM 300.
 This aeroplane would have combined the wing of the A330 with the fuselage of the McDonnell Douglas MD-11.
 However, talks were terminated as McDonnell Douglas insisted on the continuation of its trijet heritage.
 Although from the start it was intended that the A340 would be powered by four CFM56-5 turbofans, each capable of 25000 lbf, Airbus had also considered developing the aircraft as a trijet due to the limited power of engines available at the time, namely the Rolls-Royce RB211-535 and Pratt & Whitney JT10D-232 (redesignated PW2000 in December 1980).

 As refinements in the A340's design proceeded, a radical new engine option, the IAE SuperFan, was offered by International Aero Engines, a group comprising Rolls-Royce, Pratt & Whitney, Japanese Aero Engines Corporation, Fiat and MTU Aero Engines (MTU).
 The engine nacelles of the superfan engine consisted of provisions to allow a large fan near the rear of the engine.
-As a result of the superfan cancellation by IAE, the CFM56-5C4 was used as the sole engine choice instead of there being an alternate option as originally envisioned.
+As a result of the superfan cancellation by IAE, the CFM56-5C4 was used as the sole engine choice instead of being an alternative option as originally envisioned.
 The later, longer-range versions, namely the A340-500 and −600, are powered by Rolls-Royce Trent 500 engines.

-On 27 January 1986, the Airbus Industrie Supervisory Board held a meeting in Munich, West Germany, after which board-chairman Franz Josef Strauß released a statement, "Airbus Industrie is now in a position to finalise the detailed technical definition of the TA9, which is now officially designated the A330, and the TA11, now called the A340, with potential launch customer airlines, and to discuss with them the terms and conditions for launch commitments".
+On 27 January 1986, the Airbus Industrie Supervisory Board held a meeting in Munich, West Germany, after which board chairman Franz Josef Strauß released a statement, Airbus Industrie is now in a position to finalise the detailed technical definition of the TA9, which is now officially designated the A330, and the TA11, now called the A340, with potential launch customer airlines, and to discuss with them the terms and conditions for launch commitments.
 The designations were originally reversed and were switched so the quad-jet airliner would have a "4" in its name.
 On 12 May 1986, Airbus dispatched fresh sale proposals to five prospective airlines including Lufthansa and Swissair.